-Guiding Principle 16: Triggering internal TLAC
+Guiding Principle 17: Triggering internal TLAC

-The host authority's decision to trigger internal TLAC should be based on the determination that the material sub-group has reached PONV, and not be driven primarily by resolution actions or the triggering of TLAC elsewhere in the group.
+The host authority's decision to trigger internal TLAC should be based on the determination that the material sub-group has reached the point of non-viability, and not be driven solely by resolution actions or the triggering of TLAC elsewhere in the group.

 Consistent with Section 19 of the TLAC term sheet, internal TLAC should only be triggered where the material sub-group reaches PONV (in line with the relevant legal framework).
-Accordingly, there should be no trigger clauses that allow internal TLAC to be triggered by host authorities automatically upon entry into resolution of the resolution entity 18 or the write-down and/or conversion into equity of TLAC elsewhere in the group (e.g., triggering of internal TLAC in another material sub-group, or entry into resolution of another resolution group).
+Accordingly, there should be no trigger clauses that allow internal TLAC to be triggered by host authorities solely upon entry into resolution of the resolution entity or the write-down and/or conversion into equity of TLAC elsewhere in the group (e.g., triggering of internal TLAC in another material sub-group, or entry into resolution of another resolution group).
 Such action could jeopardise the effective implementation by the home authority of the resolution strategy for the resolution group.